7 Steps to Easily Create a Butterfly Garden

 On the other hand, host plants provide a spot for butterflies to lay eggs a well as food sources for caterpillars once the larvae hatch.
 Monarch butterflies, specifically, need milkweed plants.
 There are no other host plants for Monarchs other than milkweed.

-Planting both of these plants in your garden can help you attract and maintain your butterflies properly.
+Planting both nectar plants and host plants in your garden can help you attract and maintain your butterflies properly.

 You can also create baits to draw butterflies to your garden.
 Sugar and yeast-based baits will provide food and essential nutrients to butterflies.
 You can make your own by using rotting fruit (bananas, peaches, plums, apples), white, sugar, molasses, and beer.
 The best place to put your bait is on flat rocks, tree stumps, or a dish.